NLnetLabs/routinator/doc/manual/source/manual-page.rst

             A boolean value specifying whether server metrics should include separate metrics for every RTR client.
 If the value is missing, no RTR client metrics will be provided.

+      rtr-tls-key
+            A string value providing the path to a file containing the private key to be used by the RTR server in TLS mode.
+The file must contain one private key in PEM format.

+      rtr-tls-cert
+            A string value providing the path to a file containing the server certificates to be used by the RTR server in TLS mode.
+The file must contain one or more certificates in PEM format.

+      http-tls-key
+            A string value providing the path to a file containing the private key to be used by the HTTP server in TLS mode.
+The file must contain one private key in PEM format.

+      http-tls-cert
+            A string value providing the path to a file containing the server certificates to be used by the HTTP server in TLS mode.
+            The file must contain one or more certificates in PEM format.

       refresh
             An integer value specifying the number of seconds Routinator should wait